PayDevs/awesome-oss-monetization/approaches/paid-certifications.md

 # Monetization via Paid Certification
 AKA: Paid Trainings

-Payment offers made by companies or individuals to get training or certifications for the software from the maintainer(s).
+Payment offers made by companies or individuals to get training or certifications for using or interfacing with the OSS.
 Often one-time payments for one certification or training session, but companies might need continuous flow of certifications for new employees.

 Requires: